banbar/GMT-456-GIS-Programming/Assignment_2.md

 # Assignment #2 (Due: 20 October 2021 14:00)

-This assignment is a pair work.
-Find your teammate on GitHub Classroom and do the following together:
+Form a group of **two-three** students.
+Find your teammate(s) on GitHub Classroom and do the following together:

 * Open a SHP file
 * Print the attribute names - in TWO different ways